Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 A colour scheme is one of the first elements to communicate the message behind the design on both visual and psychological levels.
 The process of choosing my pallet was inspired with the artists costume choice from the album [Random Access Memories](https://en.wikipedia.org/wiki/Random_Access_Memories#/media/File:Random_Access_Memories.jpg) which combinines black,white and gold, which achives a stylish, easy on the eye look.
+All colours were generated on [html Color Codes](https://htmlcolorcodes.com/color-picker/).

 <img src="static/images/colour-theme.png">

 The final colour choices where assesed with in the guidlines of [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG20/) Each colour was used with [Contrast Ratio](https://contrast-ratio.com/#%23212121-on-%23F0F3F4) and graded with in the guidlines of [W3](https://www.w3.org/TR/WCAG20/) .

-* Light black (#212121)aginst off white back ground(#F0F3F4) (AAA standard)
+* Light black (#212121)aginst off white back ground(#F0F3F4) (AAA Standard)
 * Light grey (#6C757D) against off white background (#F0F3F4) Which fails a (AA standard) by 4px.
 To fit in with my design ideas for a sleek finish I settled with a slight darker grey of #616161 (AA Standard)
+* Dark gold text (B7950B) against black backgorund (#212121) (AA Standard)

-Below are the final colour choices.
+Below are the final colour choices for my project

 * Background Colour is off white (#F0F3F4)
 * Primary Font Colour lighter shade of black (#212121)